veertuinc/anka-docs/content/en/docs/Anka Build Cloud/setup-on-linux-with-docker.md

     It should look like:

     ```shell
-    - /var/anka:/mnt/vol
+    - /var/registry:/mnt/vol
     ```

-> If you're running these containers on mac, you need to also change etcd's local volume destination from `/var/etcd-data` to a writable location on your mac.
+> If you're running these containers on mac, you need to also change volume source from `/var/etcd-data` and `/var/registry` to a writable location on your mac.

 #### Start the containers